gritsly/nearNode/README.md

 - Terraform : defined a resource using Hetzner cloud

-- Ansible: defined three playbooks:
+- Ansible: defined four playbooks:
   - setup_node.yml - deploys all required packages and configurations for challenges 001-006.
-User must do the near-cli parts manually (login, create pool, etc.)
+User then must do the near-cli parts manually (login, create pool, etc.)
+  - start_node.yml - starts the validating of blocks/chunks, after registering stake pool
   - hardfork.yml - redownloads nearcore, genesis etc. Automates hard fork of shardnet
   - newbinary.yml - only recompiles nearcore to new commit